1. Record Tool Bar

 Click on See similar items to display five suggested items that are related to the current record.
 ProQuest analyzes the keywords in the full record and then suggests similar items.
 To see more similar items, click Next 5.

-The Abstract provides a summary of the document and may include a translate option.
-ProQuest will translate the abstract from English to any of the 14 languages currently supported.
+We use the journal-provided abstract with little or no modification, or have members from our editorial team write an abstract from scratch, drawing on the article’s text and concepts.
 When you click Translate, a disclaimer will advise you that this is an "on-the-fly" machine translation and is not intended to replace human translation.

 The Indexing section displays the other indexed fields that did not appear at the top of the record.
 The indexed fields are also known as searchable fields.
 One exception is the Document URL field and this is not part of the searchable fields list, but instead provides a link to the full record.
 This is a persistent or durable URL that you can bookmark or save to give you access to the full record at another time.